 • Be available for at least 8 weeks beginning in June.

-• Agree to live by the culture and laws of the United States and by the BSA code of conduct.
+• Agree to live by the culture and laws of the United States and by the Scouting America code of conduct.

 Through the year, Scouts camp with their troops in campsites near their homes.
 They learn the basic Scout skills and how to live in the out-of-doors.

-In the summer, Scouts go to a permanent BSA camp.
-There are more than 400 Boy Scout camps in the United States.
+In the summer, Scouts go to a permanent Scouts BSA camp.
+There are more than 400 Scouts BSA camps in the United States.
 These camps have organized programs for the boys where Scouting skills and ideas are presented.

 Some of the camps are small, less than 40 hectares (100 acres) of land, and some are large, more than 10,000 hectares (24,700 acres).
 Each camp period usually lasts one week.
 Each camp will have 6 to 11 one-week camp periods.
 The average camp will have 150 to 200 boys from 10 to 15 different troops in camp each week.